zahiriandii/vue-project/README.md

 # Job Applications App

-This is a backend application developed using Vue.js.
+This is a frontend application developed using Vue.js.

 It handles user interactions in the frontend and communicates with the backend to proccess the requests.
 <p>GitHub repo for backend -> https://github.com/zahiriandii/jobs-backend</p>